 Communications

-One of the most important roles of the public safety telecommunicator is maintaining radio contact with deputies, officers, and emergency responders.
-They are the "life-line" to the deputies, officers, and emergency responders.
-Requests from the responders to contact other agencies are carried out by the communications division.
-These requests may include contacting utility companies, public works, or assistance from other law enforcement agencies.
+One of the most important roles of the Public Safety Telecommunicator is maintaining radio contact with deputies and officers.
+They are a "life-line."
+Requests from law enforcement to contact other agencies are carried out by the Communications Division.
+These requests may include contacting Gulf County EMS, a fire department, utility company, public works, or assistance from other law enforcement agencies.